metriczulu/tuneRs/README.md

 ## Future Plans

-The next functionality planned to be added is a Bayesian search method and a method that fits multiple grids to zero in on good hyperparameters.
+Multiple tuners are currently planned to be added.
+The next one will be a Bayesian search method.
+A dynamic version of grid search and random search is currently being worked on that iterates fit multiple times on increasingly small areas of the data space.

 ## License

-LOL none.
+Lol